Showing posts with label ian. Show all posts

 She knew I wasn't short on friends; she wanted me to know that she'd be one if she could, whether I needed it or not.

-So we talked about what had happened, and my plans for what what I was going to do next, and she offered to put me in touch with some people who could use a freelancer to help with their clients in Perth.
+So we talked about what had happened, and my plans for what I was going to do next, and she offered to put me in touch with some people who could use a freelancer to help with their clients in Perth.
 The grapevine works both ways tho, and I'd heard how she'd not been well, so I asked.

 I was prepared for the ovarian cancer diagnosis she told me about, and the less-than-positive prognosis she'd been given; it was the absolute absence of self-pity and -abnegation in her voice that left me on my knees on the side of William St when I hung up the phone.